By Tim Lambert

 Rich Egyptians lived in large, comfortable houses with many rooms.
 Walls were painted and the floors had colored tiles.
 Most wealthy houses had enclosed gardens with pools.
 Inside their homes, rich Egyptians had wooden furniture such as beds, chairs, tables, and chests for storage.
 However, instead of pillows, they used wooden headrests.
 Toilets consisted of a clay pot filled with sand.
 It was emptied regularly.

 Ordinary people in Ancient Egypt lived in simpler homes made of mud bricks with perhaps four rooms.
 People may have slept on the flat roof when it was hot and they did most of their work outside because of the heat.
-Furniture was very basic.
+The furniture was very basic.
 Ordinary Egyptians sat on brick benches around the walls.
 They used reed chests or wooden pegs on walls to store things.

 Pastimes in Ancient Egypt